perymerdeka/butter-shop/src/index.md

   title: "Selected work"
   summary: "Some stuff that should give you an idea of what we’re all about."

-studio:
+studioFeed:
-  title: "From test the studio"
+  title: "From inside the studio"
 ---

 This is pretty _rad_, right?